 Write scrapbook journaling or titles that capture a subject’s voice for rich and appealing storytelling.
 In Christy Strickler‘s video version of this Get It Scrapped blog post, we’ll see several scrapbooking ideas for getting voice onto your layouts from our Creative Team.
 Click here to see the original blog post with detailed designer notes.

-This free scrapbook page template and sketch comes from a page made by Amy Kingsford for the Product Play class in the Get It Scrapped Membership, where members have access to a library of over 100 layered templates and page sketches, searchable by # of photos and layout type.
-This layered photocentric design is perfect for shining […]
+This free scrapbook page sketch comes from a page made by Kim Watson for the Story Play class in the Get It Scrapped Membership, where members have access to a library of over 100 layered templates and page sketches, searchable by # of photos and layout type.
+The over-sized title and element scatters make for instant […]

 Come celebrate International Scrapbooking Day with us!
 We’ll be opening our live meeting room on Saturday, May 7th at 9am EDT, where we’ll have challenges, prizes and plenty of conversation – see the schedule of events below!
 Cropping in our meeting room is a lot of fun because you can share your webcam or your […]

 Dina Wakley‘s simple yet vibrant page, “Happy Boy” is built on a horizontal band foundation of paint and leftover paper strips.
 Follow the eight-step formula below and make your own easy scrapbook page based on the techniques Dina used.
 How to make this layout Start with a heavy, solid cardstock.
 Spread an acrylic paint […]

 Texture refers to the surface characteristics of a material.
 Is it rough or smooth?
 Plush or gritty?
 Texture is a powerful art element because it can quickly evoke memories and emotions.
 Here, our team took inspiration from home interiors and incorporated a generous mix of contrasting textures for strong visual and emotional impact.
 Check out their […]